-- $^{(1)}$ Includes \$632,374 for employee pay adjustments provided by legislative action.
-This amount is also included in SGF net change from FY 2019 amount. - (2) Includes remaining restoration of FY 2017 budget allotment, funds for employee pay adjustments, and additional funds added in conference committee and Omnibus session. - (3) -Adjusted for anticapated decline in enrollment due to large graduating classes in FY 2017 FY 2019 compared to new incoming students in FY 2017 FY 2020.
+^{(1) -} Represents \$757,515 for employee pay adjustments provided by legislative action.
+This amount is also included in SGF net change from FY 2019 amount.
+Additional funds will be added to this amount to distribute as a salary pool in FY 2020.

+(2) - Includes remaining restoration of FY 2017 budget allotment, funds for employee pay adjustments, and additional funds added in conference committee and Omnibus session.

+^{(3) -} Adjusted for anticipated decline in enrollment due to large graduating classes in FY 2017 - FY 2019 compared to new incoming students in FY 2017 - FY 2020.